-This year 6 students from The Institute of Education have applied to study in the USA and to date two have had places confirmed.
+These 6th year students from The Institute of Education have applied to study in the USA and to date two have had places confirmed.
 Sam Flattery has secured a place at Carnegie Mellon University in Pennsylvania to study Computer Science (the university is ranked in the top 3 worldwide to study this subject), and Caragh Courtney has been awarded a Tennis Scholarship to study in the University of Delaware.

 As well as dealing with the college itself directly, students interested in studying in the US must make a general application through the CommonApp.

 An increasing number of our students consider Italy and Poland for Medical degrees through English.
 While The Netherlands is very popular for a wide range of subjects through English including Politics, Business and Law, Medicine is not a real option as years 4-6 must be studied in the Dutch language.
 A useful website for students interested in applying to college Europe is www.eunicas.ie.